jensbouma/EvohomeTemperatureSiteSynologyNas/README.md

     - index.html
       - line 19: correct http adress for DataLoader.php
       - line 39 to ...: fill in correct room names (title and valueField), also add the rooms here and choose different color (lineColor)

-Logging the data and the reading to json is working but the index.html doesn't draw lines yet.